linode/apl-docs/docs/for-ops/cli/installation.md

 - Docker
 - Bash v4

-Otomi CLI only supports bash versions greater than 4.
+The CLI only supports bash versions greater than 4.
 Install or upgrade on Mac OS:

 ```bash
 brew install bash